Time value of at the money vs. in the money options

 On the risk side out of the money options are the same as at the money options and knowing just this, we might conclude that their time value should be much higher than time value of in the money options.

 But there is the second factor in the equation, namely the profit potential.
 When you are buying an out of the money option, you are basically hoping that the underlying asset will move sharply and quickly in your direction.
-Let’s say you are buying an out of the money call option on Bank of America stock.
+Let's say you are buying an out of the money call option on Ford stock.
 The strike price is 40 dollars, while the stock is trading at 20.
 If you hold the option till expiration and hope to exercise it, you need the stock to go above 40 (it means to double) to get any intrinsic value.

 How likely is that the owner of the 40 dollar strike call will get any cash at expiration?
 And how likely is it for the owner of the 20 dollar strike?
 If the two options were trading at the same price, which one would you prefer to buy?
 The lower strike of course.